Society-for-Internet-Blaseball-Research/citadel/README.md

 Any questions, tips, issues, feel free to come to the Society for Internet Blaseball Research Discord server: https://discord.gg/FfnScUn , and visit @Gizmo aka Ifhbiff (he/him) and the other Data Witches in the #datablase forum.

+Neither the author of this repo nor SIBR itself are directly affiliated with Blaseball (www.blaseball.com), but obviously recommend joining the cultural event known as Blaseball.